Abdulai059/Hotel-Bookings-Dashboard/README.md

 - Add unit tests and lint scripts as needed.
 (No tests included by default.)

 ## Contributing
-- Follow existing code patterns (functional components, hooks, React Query).
+- Follow existing code patterns (functional components, hooks, React Query)
-- Open focused PRs and document behavior changes.
+- Open focused pull requests and document behavior changes
-- Add a .env.example to show required environment variables.
+- Add a .env.example to show required environment variables
+- Keep UI consistent with existing styled-components patterns

 ## License
 Add a LICENSE file appropriate to your needs (e.g., MIT).

 If you want, I can add:
-- a .env.example
+- .env.example file for environment variable reference
-- a CONTRIBUTING.md template
+- CONTRIBUTING.md template for onboarding contributors
-- basic unit tests scaffolding
+- Basic unit tests scaffolding for React Query hooks and UI components